nushell/nushell.github.io/contributor-book/plugins.md

 ## Discovery

-Nu keeps a registry of plugins at the file system location defined by configuration variable `$nu.plugin-path`.
-To register a plugin, execute `register <path_to_plugin_executable>` in a Nu shell.
+Nu keeps a registry of plugins known as the ‘plugin cache file’ at the file system location defined by configuration variable `$nu.plugin-path`.
+To add a plugin, execute `plugin add <path_to_plugin_executable>` in a Nu shell.

 ## Launch environment